kubernetes-sigs/cluster-api/docs/book/src/tasks/kubeadm-bootstrap.md

 CABPK supports multiple control plane machines initing at the same time.
 The generation of cloud-init scripts of different machines is orchestrated in order to ensure a cluster bootstrap process that will be compliant with the correct Kubeadm init/join sequence.
 More in detail:
-1. cloud-config-data generation starts only after `Cluster.InfrastructureReady` flag is set to `true`.
+1. cloud-config-data generation starts only after `Cluster.Status.InfrastructureReady` flag is set to `true`.
-2. at this stage, cloud-config-data will be generated for the first control plane machine even if multiple control plane machines are ready (kubeadm init).
+2. at this stage, cloud-config-data will be generated for the first control plane machine only, keeping on hold additional control plane machines existing in the cluster, if any (kubeadm init).
-3. after `Cluster.metadata.Annotations[cluster.x-k8s.io/control-plane-ready]` is set to true, the cloud-config-data for all the other machines are generated (kubeadm join/join —control-plane).
+3. after the `ControlPlaneInitialized` conditions on the cluster object is set to true, the cloud-config-data for all the other machines are generated (kubeadm join/join —control-plane).

 ### Certificate Management
 The user can choose two approaches for certificate management:
 1. provide required certificate authorities (CAs) to use for `kubeadm init/kubeadm join --control-plane`; such CAs should be provided as a `Secrets` objects in the management cluster.
-2. let CABPK to generate the necessary `Secrets` objects with a self-signed certificate authority for kubeadm
+2. let KCP to generate the necessary `Secrets` objects with a self-signed certificate authority for kubeadm

 See [here](ttps://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/) for more info about certificate management with kubeadm.